ICanBoogie/bind-http/README.md

 ## Prototype methods

-The following prototype methods are defined, the [CoreBindings][] trait may be used for type
+The following prototype methods are defined, the [ApplicationBindings][] trait may be used for type
 hinting:

-- `ICanBoogie\Core::get_initial_request`: Returns the initial request.
+- `ICanBoogie\Application::get_initial_request`: Returns the initial request.
-- `ICanBoogie\Core::get_request`: Returns the current request.
+- `ICanBoogie\Application::get_request`: Returns the current request.
-- `ICanBoogie\Core::get_dispatcher`: Returns the request dispatcher.
+- `ICanBoogie\Application::get_dispatcher`: Returns the request dispatcher.

 The following example demonstrates how this getters may be used: